Clinical Validation: Peer-Reviewed Study Results

 Connected Mind was built on peer-reviewed clinical evidence — not marketing claims.
 Here is the study, the methodology, and the results.
 See how these findings translate into real-world features for your practice.

-Connected Mind's screening achieves 96.4% Negative Predictive Power in peer-reviewed clinical validation published by Springer.
-This means when the screening stage indicates a patient is unlikely to have a condition, that result is correct 96.4% of the time.
+Connected Mind's screening achieves 97% weighted negative predictive power in a peer-reviewed clinical study published in the Journal of Clinical Psychology in Medical Settings.
+This means when the screening stage indicates a patient is unlikely to have a condition, that result is correct 97% of the time.
 Conditions that screen positive proceed to Standardized Assessment Modules (SAMs) for further testing.

 The Validation Study

-Connected Mind's screening approach was evaluated in a peer-reviewed study published by Springer.
+Connected Mind's screening approach was evaluated in a peer-reviewed study published in the Journal of Clinical Psychology in Medical Settings.
 The study assessed the clinical utility of the multi-condition behavioral health screening tool in real-world primary care settings.

 Patients Enrolled